Blocked Fallopian Tubes – Types, Causes And Treatments

 Infections, including sexually transmitted infections (STI) like chlamydia and Gonorrhea or any infection caused by an abortion or miscarriage, can cause a blockage in the tubes.

 Tuberculosis or TB can affect any part of the body.
 It mostly happens in the lungs (pulmonary tuberculosis).
 Sometimes the TB infection might pass to other parts of the body through the blood bringing about secondary infections.
-When the bacteria get as far as the genital tract, it develops genital tuberculosis or pelvic TB.
-The Fallopian tubes are generally affected, causing a tubal obstruction that is irreversible.
+When the bacteria get as far as the genital tract, it results in genital tuberculosis or pelvic TB.
+The fallopian tubes get affected (7), causing a tubal obstruction that is irreversible.

 8. Ruptured Appendix

-If the doctor suspects a blockage in the Fallopian tube, some test is undertaken to confirm the same.
-Some of the common tests used to diagnose blocked Fallopian tubes are:
+Some of the common tests used to diagnose blocked Fallopian tubes are

 1. Hysterosalpingogram

-It is basically an X-ray test in which a thin tube is inserted through the vagina into the uterus.
-A dye is inserted from this tube, and the uterus is filled with the dye.
+This is an X-ray test in which a thin tube is inserted through the vagina into the uterus.
+A dye is passed from this tube, and the uterus is filled with the dye.
 This is done until the dye spills into the Fallopian tubes.
-At this point, X-rays are taken to identify any blockage in the tubes
+At this point, X-rays are taken to identify any blockage in the tubes.

 2. Chromotubation

-This is considered one of the most reliable tests to determine blockage in the Fallopian tube.
-In this test, a blue color dye is expelled into the uterus and Fallopian tubes.
-This procedure is performed during laparoscopy where the doctors can actually see the dye spilling into the Fallopian tubes
+This is one of the most reliable tests to determine blockage in the Fallopian tube.
+This test involves sending a blue color dye into the uterus and Fallopian tubes during the laproscopy procedure.
+This test gives the doctor better visibility of the dye and possible blockages.

 3. Sonohysterography

-In this test, an ultrasound is performed to diagnose if there are any blockages in the Fallopian tubes
+Sonohysterography is an ultrasound scan that helps diagnose if there are any blockages in the Fallopian tubes

-A blockage in the Fallopian tubes makes it difficult to conceive but not necessarily impossible.
-As mentioned above, women have a pair of Fallopian tubes, i.e., there are two tubes, one for each ovary.
+A blockage in the fallopian tubes makes it difficult to conceive but not necessarily impossible.
+Women have a pair of Fallopian tubes, i.e., there are two tubes, one for each ovary.
 If there is a blockage in one of the tubes, you can still get pregnant if the other side is in working order.
-However, if both the tubes are blocked, treatment is needed to resolve the blockage.
+However, in case of blockages in both fallopian tubes, you may need to consult a fertility specialist for treatment options.

 Treatment For Fallopian Tube Blockage

 Blocked Fallopian tubes can hamper a woman’s chance of getting pregnant.
-But with the advancement in medical technology, there are many treatment options available to unblock the Fallopian tubes.
+But, with the advancement in medical technology, many treatment options are available to unblock the fallopian tubes.
 A surgical procedure is an option for reopening the Fallopian tubes.
-Depending on the location and how far the blockage is, different types of surgeries (either open or laparoscopic) are performed.
+Depending on the location and how far the blockage is, different types of surgeries are available.

 1.Tubal Re-Anastomosis